 SERIS’ Calorimeter laboratory enables high-precision measurements of the thermal performance of building façade assemblies and fenestration systems, including building-integrated PV systems (BIPV).

-SERIS’ calorimetric hot box is a combined solar heat gain coefficient (SHGC) and U-value measurement system with the following features:
+SERIS’ calorimetric hot box is a combined solar heat gain coefficient (SHGC or g-value) and U-value measurement system with the following features:

 The large integrating sphere (diameter 1.25 m) system at SERIS was built in compliance to DIN 5036-3 (Radiometric and photometric properties of materials: Methods of measurement for photometric and spectral radiometric characteristics).
 The system can accurately measure the optical transmittance and reflectance of materials in the visible wavelength range.

 For commercially available spectrophotometers, the diameter of the integrating sphere is typically in the range of 6 to 15 cm.
 SERIS’ integrating sphere is much larger and thus the system has many advantages over standard spectrophotometers.
 First, it is able to measure large, inhomogeneous and non-specular samples (for example frosted or patterned glass panes, or fabric shading materials).
 Second, it is able to measure the transmittance and reflectance of samples as a function of the angle of incidence of the visible light.
 The SERIS system is also able to determine the diffuse and specular components of the optical transmittance and reflectance.

 Dr. Veronika SHABUNKO